apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

  clients creating files with `overwrite==true` to fail if the file is created by another client between the two tests.

-* S3A, Swift and potentially other Object Stores do not currently change the FS state until the output stream `close()` operation is completed.
+* S3A, Swift and potentially other Object Stores do not currently change the `FS` state until the output stream `close()` operation is completed.
 This is a significant difference between the behavior of object stores and that of filesystems, as it allows >1 client to create a file with `overwrite==false`, and potentially confuse file/directory logic.
-In particular, using `create()` to acquire an exclusive lock on a file (whoever creates the file without an error is considered the holder of the lock) is not a valid algorithm when working with object stores.
+In particular, using `create()` to acquire an exclusive lock on a file (whoever creates the file without an error is considered the holder of the lock) may not not a safe algorithm to use when working with object stores.

 * Object stores may create an empty file as a marker when a file is created.
 However, object stores whith overwrite=true semantics may not implement this atomically,